 Students who graduate from an unaccredited high school or home study program will be considered for admission on an individual basis.
-Entrance exam scores must be submitted for evaluation to determine admission status.
+Official entrance exam scores must be submitted for evaluation to determine admission status.
+Students must submit a transcript or detail of course work completed to show proof of unit requirements.